julyvee/julyvee.github.io/_posts/2024-02-16-making-uis-more-robust-with-data-mapping.markdown

 }
 ```

-## The Implementation

-The idea of data mapping can be implemented in many different ways, depending on which programming language your application is using and what format the data arrives in.
-For this example implementation, let's assume that the application is written in python and the data arrives in JSON format as shown above.

-To implement this mapping with python we are using a recursive function.
+To apply this mapping with python we are using a recursive function.
 The data arrives as a dictionary and the mapping is pre-defined in a JSON file which is loaded into another dictionary.
 These are passed to the recursive function which evaluates each attribute in the mapping definition to create the result data.
 If the value of an attribute is a string, we expect this to be a
 JMESPath expression and can map the attribute directly.
 If it's an object, this nested object in turn has to be mapped according to the same specification.
 The mapping here is still relative to
 the entire data structure, so different parts of the data can be mapped into each other even if they are nested.
 If the value of an attribute is a list all list items are mapped according to the